-Each developer relations program has a different opinion on what should be north star metrics to measure the success of their platform.
+Each developer relations program has a different opinion on what should be their north star metrics to measure the success of their platform.
 Some metrics are valid while others can be what are called vanity metrics.
 This post discusses which metrics you should or should not be tracking.

 What to measure